 The locks operate from mid-May to mid-October.
 For exact dates see the fees & schedules page located at: www.rideau-info.com/canal/fees.html (click this link).
 Of course with so many sections of natural water, you can boat anytime there is open water.
 Most of the lakes have launch ramp access.
 The longest "lock-free" stretch is the Long Reach, between Kars and Long Island, stretching for 40 kilometres (25 miles) along the Rideau River.

 Do the locks operate 24 hours a day?

 No - the hours vary.
 During most of the season the locks open at 9:00 am (10 am during weekdays in the spring and fall).
-In the summer they stay open until 5:00 pm from Monday to Thursday and 6:00 pm and in spring and fall they generally close at 4:00 pm on weekdays and 5:00 pm on weekends.
+In the summer they stay open until 5:00 pm from Monday to Thursday and 6:00 pm from Friday to Sunday.
+In spring and fall they generally close at 4:00 pm on weekdays and 5:00 pm on weekends.
 For full details see the fees & schedules page at: www.rideau-info.com/canal/fees.html (click this link).

 How long does it take to boat the Rideau Canal?

 How much does it cost to go through the locks?